M2H-MX: Multi-Task Semantic and Geometric Perception for Real-Time Monocular 3D Scene Graph Construction: Experiments

 \subsection{Real-Time System Evaluation in SLAM}

 While dense benchmark performance is necessary, the primary objective of M2H-MX is stable deployment in a real-time monocular SLAM system.
-Table~\ref{tab:deploy_runtime} reports both model-level profiling and integrated loop behavior.
-Perception runs asynchronously on the GPU, while odometry and mapping execute on the CPU.

-Despite the additional task heads and cross-task refinement, the system sustains a stable end-to-end frame rate of $15$--$20$~Hz, confirming that the perception module can be consumed by the mapping backend without violating real-time constraints.
+Table~\ref{tab:deploy_runtime} reports model-level profiling in terms of parameters and GFLOPs.
+Despite the additional task heads and cross-task refinement, the M2H-MX-L configuration requires $371.76$ GFLOPs with the two active deployment heads, depth and semantics, and $491.91$ GFLOPs with all four heads.
+In Mono-Hydra, the four-head deployment sustains $15$--$20$~Hz in the asynchronous perception-to-mapping loop.

 To evaluate downstream impact, Table~\ref{tab:scannet_avg_ate} reports average ATE on selected ScanNet sequences.
-Replacing the monocular perception front-end with M2H-MX reduces trajectory error substantially.
-Compared with monocular Go-SLAM in the same setup, the integrated system reduces average ATE from $17.59$~cm to $6.91$~cm, a $60.7\%$ improvement.
+All methods in Table~\ref{tab:scannet_avg_ate} are evaluated on the same selected ScanNet sequences.
+RGB-D methods are included as reference points, while the primary comparison is against monocular SLAM and reconstruction methods because M2H-MX uses only monocular RGB input at the sensor level.
+On the selected ScanNet sequences, M2H-MX reduces average ATE from $17.59$~cm for monocular Go-SLAM to $6.91$~cm.
 This result indicates that improved per-frame depth and semantic quality directly translates into more stable camera tracking and map construction.

+Fig.~\ref{fig:deploy_qual} provides a qualitative comparison on ScanNet scene0054\_00, showing fewer visible reconstruction artifacts and more coherent metric--semantic structure than the monocular baselines.